thorian93/ansible-role-supervisor/README.md

           killasgroup=true
           stopasgroup=true

-`supervisor_programs` is an empty list by default; you can define a list of `program`s to be managed by Supervisor.
+`supervisor_programs` is an empty list by default; you can define a list of `programs` to be managed by Supervisor.
 If you set `state` to `present`, then a configuration file for the program (named `[program-name-here].conf`) will be added to the `conf.d` path included by the global Supervisor configuration.
 You can also manage program-level configuration on your own, outside this role, if you need more flexibility.

     supervisor_nodaemon: false